Attwood Sheet Music and Biography

-Attwood became a chorister at the age of nine and received musical training which lead to his education abroad paid for by the Prince of Wales.
+Attwood became a chorister at the age of nine whilst receiving musical training.
+The Prince of Wales paid for his education abroad.

-Thomas Attwood held some very prestigious positions during his life and associated with some famous composers.
+Thomas Attwood held some very prestigious positions during his life and associated himself with some famous composers.

 - He was one of Mozart’s favourite pupils in Vienna